Bolton School Sixth Form Girls

 Currently, the AQA specification is studied for A Level.
 There will be three 2 hour papers at the end of Year 13, covering all the content studied in both Year 12 and Year 13.
 Compulsory practical tasks will be integrated into the course and the content of these tasks will be examined in the written paper.
 At AS, there will be two 1 ½ hour papers at the end of Year 12 covering all of the topics studied in Year 12.

-A minimum of Grade B in each of Science and Additional Science at GCSE or Grade B in Biology, plus a Grade B in Mathematics is required to access A Level material in Biology.
-In order to achieve a good a very good grade at AS/A2, however, it is likely that a candidate must have an A or A* grade at GCSE.
+A minimum of Grade 7 in Biology at GCSE or Grade 7/7 in Combined Science, plus a Grade 7 in Mathematics is required to access A Level material in Biology.
+In order to achieve a very good grade at AS/A2, however, it is likely that a candidate must have an 8 or 9 grade at GCSE.
 We are looking particularly for students who have a genuine interest in the subject.

 How will I study?